agda/agda/doc/user-manual/getting-started/installation.rst

   agda-mode setup

+The above command will first write the Agda data files to the Agda data directory (see :option:`--print-agda-data-dir`) if this directory does not exist yet.
+(To force writing the data files there use the :option:`--setup` option of ``agda``.)

-The above command tries to set up Emacs for use with Agda via the :ref:`Emacs mode <emacs-mode>`.
+It then tries to set up Emacs for use with Agda via the :ref:`Emacs mode <emacs-mode>`.
 As an alternative you can copy the following text to your *.emacs* file: